blynkkk/blynk-library/docs/Basics.md

 Blynk.virtualWrite(pin, 12.34);
 ```

-Also, virtual pins can react to value updates and requests.
+Also, Virtual Pins can react to value updates and requests.

-For example, this function will be called every time App Widget requests data for Virtual Pin 5:
+For example, this function will be called every time Widget in the Blynk App requests data for Virtual Pin 5:
 ```cpp
 BLYNK_READ(5)
 {